dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 If you are opening a Repository issue you need to [fill the "Error message section"](#how-to-fill-a-known-issue-error-message-section")

-## How to fill a known issue error message section
+## How to fill out a known issue error message section
 The "ErrorMessage section" is on the next form:
 ```json
 { "ErrorMessage":"" }